The Complete Corn Snake Care Sheet

 Corn Snake Substrate

 Substrate is what covers the floor of your corn snake’s enclosure.
 Choosing the right substrate for your corn snake is very important, as some substrates can make your snake very sick, sometimes resulting in death.
 I have my corn snake on coconut husk (sometimes referred to as coconut blocks).
 This substrate will hold a proper humidity and will allow your corn snake to burrow if it chooses to do so.
 It is a little harder to find in stores, however I have never had a problem finding it here on Chewy.
 Another great option would be aspen shavings.
 Aspen shavings can easily be found in any pet store, as well as here on Chewy.
-You can also use a Reptile carpet, though I don't recommend it since it offers no enrichment and prevents your corn snake from burrowing.
-This substrate can be cut to fit the enclosure.
-If you decide to go this route, I would recommend buying 2 pieces to fit so that you can rotate them out for easy cleaning.
 You should NEVER use pine or cedar because these substrates can cause respiratory infections as well as skin lesions.
 Sand should also be avoided because it can cause issues if ingested.
 For a more in depth conversation on corn snake substrates, check out my corn snake substrate article here.

 Corn Snake Supplies